- Entertainment and Media»

 I always pulled for Rogers, Evans and Hayes along with their favorite animals, but one thing I never grasped.
 That was while Rogers and gang were chasing the bad men, Rogers would always be firing off his bone-handled 45's and never hitting any bad guy on the horses.
 Looks like to me that after so many scripted western shows, Rogers would understand this useless ploy, be wiser than the bank robbers and devise a clever trap and save all of those bullets.

 Yes, those were the days alright.
 Roy, Dale, Gabby and company fighting for the right, investigating another land deed scam and other assorted crimes that were always solved at show's end.
-But I can tell you here for the very first time, that there some rather controversial 20 or More Things That You Never Knew About Roy Rogers.
+But I can tell you here for the very first time, I was bursting with pride to present A Fond Salute to Roy Rogers all for your enjoyment.

 TV Westerns Fact!